Ritalin Addiction and Abuse

 The course of therapy, treatment and rehab for Ritalin abuse will differ depending on when you began to take the drug.
 If prescribed at a young age, it can be more challenging because of a severe physical and mental dependence on Ritalin.
 Treatment and rehab will therefore focus on the underlying behaviours causing your substance use.

 You don’t have to continue struggling with Ritalin abuse and addiction.
-If you’re ready to enter rehab for Ritalin, you can call a confidential helpline now to speak to experienced rehab counsellors.
+If you’re ready to enter rehab for Ritalin, you can call our admissions line now.
 They can provide you the best assistance in finding the right treatment program for your recovery.

 Ritalin Addiction Rehabilitation and Detox